 Larimer County is committed to protecting wildlife that frequent the Project area by doing the following:

-Larimer County has designed the project in a way that obscures visibility from Pingree Park Rd. and other key observation points.
+Larimer County has designed the Project in a way that obscures visibility from Pingree Park Rd. and other key observation points.
+These measures include maintaining a forest buffer around the site, limiting stockpile heights at the site, and offsetting the site horizontally and vertically from nearby recreational features such as the Stormy Peaks Trail and Denny's Point.

 The Project is partially located within an existing quarry area that was never reclaimed.
 Following operations, quarry highwalls will be graded and revegetated to encourage vegetation growth.
 The quarry floor will be reclaimed as a graveled surface for CSU's future use for Mountain Campus activities.

-Rendering of the same view after reclamation.
-Note: vegetated quarry walls and CSU Mountain Campus overflow area
+Rendering of the same view reclamation.
+Note: vegetated quarrywalls and CSU Mountain Campus overflow area

 Potential Impacts

-Larimer County hired an environmental consultant to conduct a review of all potential impacts from the proposed Project.
-Although this Project is not subject to the National Environmental Policy Act (NEPA), environmental analyses of impacts were implemented in general accordance with the policy to ensure a robust analysis of potential impacts.
+Larimer County hired an environmental consultant to review all potential impacts from the proposed Project.
+Although this Project is not located on federal land and is not subject to the National Environmental Policy Act (NEPA), environmental analyses of impacts were implemented in general accordance with NEPA to ensure a robust analysis.

-Environmental resources were evaluated for each phase of the project and were compared to existing conditions and the Project Alternative (hauling aggregate from the County's Strang Pit in the Front Range).
-The following impacts were identified:
+Environmental resources were evaluated for each phase of the Project and were compared to existing conditions and the Project Alternative (hauling aggregate from the County's Strang Pit in the Front Range).
+The following Project-related impacts were identified:

 No Impact